 You’ll notice, dear reader, that femmeliterate has been on hiatus.
-You might also note that this hiatus began when 1) the Midwestern state where our founding editor lives when into coronavirus lockdown and 2) extended through a summer in which all social events, vacations, camps, sports, and most travel was canceled.
+You might also note that this hiatus 1) began when the Midwestern state where our founding editor lives went into coronavirus lockdown and 2) extended through a summer in which all social events, vacations, camps, sports, and most travel was canceled.
 Misty, you say, plenty of other people used lockdown productively.
 They learned to crochet or bake bread.
 They delivered meals or made masks.
 They moved their work online and managed to homeschool kids, have online happy hours, and start community initiatives to chalk sidewalks or fill windows with paper hearts to assure others they’re not alone.
 Why not you?

 Why not me?
 That is a question I am still asking myself.